-^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

-5. Addition IAL EFFECTS OF LEARNING (non-compulsory)
+5. Addition 5.
+Additional effects of learning (non-compulsory)

 Number of effect of learning Effects in the fields of:

 Knowledge - Grad duate knows and understands:

 K1

-K2

-Skills- Graduate is sable to:
+Skills- Graduate is able to:

-S 1

-S2
+S1

-Social Competenc ies - Graduate is ready for:
+Social Competencies - Graduate is ready for:

 SC1

-SC2